h3imdall/ftp-remote-edit/README.md

 - Reindex the fuzzy finder cache with "ftp-remote-edit:finder-reindex-cache"

 ## URI handler
 Add temporary server for ftp/sftp by using uri.
-It is possible to use it with/without username, password and port.
+It is possible to use it with/without username, password, port and path.
-- atom://ftp-remote-edit/sftp://username:password@host:port
+- atom://ftp-remote-edit/sftp://username:password@host:port/path
-- atom://ftp-remote-edit/ftp://username:password@host:port
+- atom://ftp-remote-edit/ftp://username:password@host:port/path

 ## Package preferences